Macroscopic analysis of determinantal random balls: Comments

-We recall that for Poisson random balls models, the study of the microscopic fluctuations done in \cite{Be} leads to very similar results to those obtained in the macroscopic behavior in \cite{Kaj} under the large-ball scaling and the intermediate scaling.
-This similarity allows to introduce a common approach of the two behaviors in \cite{Bek} which was used for weighted random balls models in \cite{Jcb} or \cite{Gob}.
+For the Poisson random balls model, the study of the microscopic fluctuations in \cite{BE2006} obtained by zooming-in instead of zooming-out, leads to very similar results to those obtained in the macroscopic behavior in \cite{KLNS2007} under the large-ball scaling and the intermediate scaling.
+This similarity is the origin of the unified approach for both types of fluctuations in \cite{BEK2010}, used also in the weighted model in \cite{BD2009}.
+In the microscopic point of view, this is the behavior of small balls which matters and this is encapsulated in \cite{BEK2010} in the following condition on small radii

-In the microscopic point of view, we are no more interested in the queue of the distribution of the radii but in the concentration around zero of the function that drives the distribution of the radii.
-The hypothesis made on this function in \cite{Bek} is:

-In particular, it implies that this function is not a density of probability and, more important, that it is not even integrable.
+In this case, $f$ cannot be a probability density nor be integrable.
 Consequently, we can not study a determinantal random balls model under a zoom-in procedure.
-Indeed, even if we succeed in building a determinantal point process on $\CR$ with kernel:
+Indeed, even if we were to consider a marked Dpp on $\real^d\times\real_+$ with kernel:

-with $K$ a Ginibre point process on $\C$ and $f$ a function on $\Rp$ satisfying condition \ref{cfqueuezi}, this determinantal point process has no chance to satisfy hypothesis \ref{Hyp} since $f$ is not integrable.
+with a determinantal kernel $K$ on $\real^d$ and $f$ a function on $\real_+$ satisfying condition \eqref{eq:tails}, this Dpp would have no chance to satisfy Hypothesis~\ref{hyp:det1} when $f$ is not integrable.